Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 It looks like a pelargonium to me, which, I have been told, is the Rolls Royce of Geraniums, but I'd have to see the flowers a little clearer.
 Are they bell shaped, with a dark inner ring surrounding an almost white center?

 I AGREE WITH SUE ON PREVIOUS POST.
 IT LOOKS LIKE A MINITURE HOLLYHOCK TO ME.
-I'm PRETTY SURE OF IT BECAUSE MY MOM HAS HUNDREDS OF THESE IN A VARIETY OF COLORS.

 Looks like a wild hollyhock.
 I got this plant from my mom and the next year had them everywhere.